 Making Sure That Borrower Meets Lending Guidelines

-The role of a mortgage underwriter is to make sure that the property appraises and that all of property tax, title insurance, homeowners insurance, and closing documents are in order and in place.
-The role of a mortgage underwriter is to make sure that the mortgage loan he or she approves does not default and that there is no fraud involved or the mortgage underwriter can lose their job.
+The role of a mortgage underwriter is to make sure that the property appraises and that all the property tax, title insurance, homeowners insurance, and closing documents are in order and in place.
+The role of a mortgage underwriter is to make sure that the mortgage loan he or she approves does not default and that there is no fraud involved or that the mortgage underwriter can lose their job.
 Most mortgage lenders do not overturn a mortgage underwriter’s denial.

 Automated Underwriting System Versus Manual Underwriting

 An approve/eligible is required per DU FINDINGS and/or LP FINDINGS.
 In order to proceed to process the mortgage loan application and for the mortgage loan approval process to go forward, an automated approval is necessary.
-In the event if the mortgage loan applicant gets a referred/eligible, which means that the Automated Underwriting System cannot issue an automated approval and a mortgage loan underwriter needs to review the whole mortgage loan file, the mortgage lender can proceed with a manual underwriting loan approval process.
-When a mortgage loan application falls into a gray area and the Automated Underwriting System cannot determine the qualification of the mortgage loan applicant, the mortgage lender can do a manual underwrite.
+In the event, that the mortgage loan applicant gets referred/eligible, it means that the Automated Underwriting System cannot issue an automated approval.
+A mortgage loan underwriter needs to review the whole mortgage loan file manually on refer/eligible findings.

-Manual Underwriting And Importance Of Compensating Factors
+Importance Of Compensating Factors on Manual Underwriting

 Compensating factors include higher than required down payments, substantial reserves, rental verification, long term on the job or a job that offers room for advancement for the mortgage loan applicant, and other positive factors such as the mortgage loan applicant having additional income but the income not being counted on his or her debt to income ratio qualification.